andyblight/raspi-robot-esp32/build_system.md

 using the value `<application name>`.
 The top level file then includes `firmware/toolchain/esp-idf/tools/cmake/project.cmake` that does "a lot of stuff" and eventually includes the file `firmware/freertos_apps/microros_esp32_extensions/main/CMakeLists.txt`.

 Finally figured out how to make it work.
 For some reason, you can't just add a subdirectory and use CMakeLists.txt files as you would expect.
-This is something to do with the way the ESP build system works (looks like it was coded by a Python programmer who does not know how make works).
+This is something to do with the way the ESP build system works.
 So there is a work around where a file `app.cmake` is included from the app directory that contains the list of files to build.
 There is also a change to the top of file `firmware/freertos_apps/microros_esp32_extensions/main/CMakeLists.txt` that looks like this:

 ```cmake
 # message("AJB: UROS_APP_FOLDER: " ${UROS_APP_FOLDER})